NativeScript/docs-v7/hardware/camera.md

 In order to use the camera module, just require it, as shown in Example 1:

->caption Example 1: <Comment: please add an SEO-friendly caption for this code example.>
+>caption Example 1: Require camera module in the application
 ``` JavaScript
 var cameraModule = require("camera");
 ```